mehran-hmdpr/orcpy/README.md

 > from orcpy import design
   design.ORC.cycle("all")
 ```
-Then the orcpy will ask you to input variables. instead of `"all"` you can also type the name of the working fluids you want to analyze as a list.
+Next, the orcpy will ask you input variables. instead of `"all"` you can also input a list of working fluids you want to analyze.

 ## Authors and contributors
 **orcpy** is developed and mantained by